belli29/furnitart/README.md

     5. Verify that bag is now empty
     6. Go to "products" and verify that the product is now marked as not avaialable

+2. Profile dispalys

+### Layout responsiveness
-The project is responsive to different sceens .
+The project is responsive to different screens .
 All test concerning responsiveness have been carried out using Chrome Inspector.
 The mimimum screen considered has been 320*640px

 ### Bugs and problems

+#### Problems solved

 - Availability
 - Delivery problems